grafana/business-charts/docs/sources/visual-editor.md

 ## Examples

-To get you started faster, we have prepared many examples of how the **Visual Editor** can be used.
+To get you started faster, there are many examples of how the **Visual Editor** can be used.

 Please, check out the [Examples section](https://grafana.com/docs/plugins/volkovlabs-echarts-panel/<PLUGINS_VERSION>/examples/) of the documentation.